ethereum-optimism/superchain-ops/NESTED.md

 Make sure you are on the "Overview" tab of the tenderly simulation, to validate integrity of the simulation, we need to check the following:

-1. "Network": Check the network is Ethereum Mainnet.
+1. "Network": Check the network is Ethereum mainnet or Sepolia.
+This must match the `<NETWORK_DIR>` from above.
 2. "Timestamp": Check the simulation is performed on a block with a recent timestamp (i.e. close to when you run the script).
 3. "Sender": Check the address shown is your signer account.
 If not see the derivation path Note above.